Epoxy resin is a unique chemical compound that is popular for its strong adhesive quality.

 e) Good Electrical Insulators:

-Epoxy resins are often used in construction material since they are able to provide protection against electrical current.
+Epoxy resins are often used in construction materials since they are able to provide protection against electrical current.

 f) No Corrosion: